oracle/oci-grafana-metrics/docs/using.md

 ![Custom variable window dropdown](images/WithCustomDropDown.png)

-In case plugin is configured to operate with multitenancy support, please make sure you are selecting **region** before **tenancy** and all the other dropdowns
+In case plugin is configured to operate with multitenancy support, please make sure you are selecting **region** before **tenancy** and all the other dropdowns.

 ### Dimensions